 SEC.
-8.3.12.
+8.43.12.
 CROWN SIGN

 A sign attached to the upper portion of the wall of a building or structure at least 4 stories in height.

 "High visibility facades" refers to the facades of buildings of at least 10 stories in height, clearly visible from at least one direction on SR-400 or I-285, and located on property abutting SR-400 or I-285 right-of-way.

-least least one direction on SR-400 or I-285, and located on property abutting SR-400 or I-285 right-of-way.
-Gene General Provisions 1.
-A crown sign is only allowed on buildings at least 4 stories in height 2.
-A crown sign must not be placed below the start of the 4th story, and of the 10th story on high visibility facades.
-3. A crown sign must not extend above the roof line.
-4. A crown sign must not cover windows or architectural details.
-5. No more than 2 crown signs are allowed per building and no more than 1 crown sign per building facade is allowed.
-6. Both a wall sign and a crown sign are permitted on the same facade.
-7. A crown sign may be externally or internally illuminated in accordance with Sec.
-8.3.21.
+- 1. A crown sign is only allowed on buildings at least 4 stories in height - 2.
+A crown sign must not be placed below the start of the 4th story, and of the 10th story on high visibility facades. - 3.
+A crown sign must not extend above the roof line. - 4.
+A crown sign must not cover windows or architectural details. - 5.
+No more than 2 crown signs are allowed per building and no more than 1 crown sign per building facade is allowed. - 6.
+Both a wall sign and a crown sign are permitted on the same facade. - 7.
+A crown sign may be externally or internally illuminated in accordance with Sec.
+8.43.21.